Archive Data

 Pros: Will consolidate 1 million objects into less than 200 objects while providing great flexibility while recovering.
 It does not require too many system resources while compressing.

-Once the data is deleted from the source, users can still refer to their archived data through the .
+Once the data is deleted from the staging area, users can still refer to their archived data through the .